 Nagel’s concluding paragraphs contain a number of observations closely aligned with my own, even if I arrived at them via the Frankfurt School, and particularly through the work of Jürgen Habermas (there is no mention of Appiah being influenced by these thinkers).

 Appiah is cited to say ‘our best chance of understanding the world must be to have a plurality of ways of thinking about it.’
-Just so This correlates precisely with my earlier point about reality being apprehensible from a variety of perspectives without violating what Nagel and Appiah call truth.
+Just so This correlates precisely with my earlier point about reality being explicable from a variety of perspectives without violating what Nagel and Appiah call truth.

 … our best understanding may come from theories or models that are not strictly true, and some of which may contradict one another. … Appiah insists, we should not allow the plurality of useful theories to undermine our belief in the existence of the truth, leaving us with nothing but a disparate collection of stories.
 It is conscious deviation from the truth that makes a theory an idealization, and keeping this in mind is a condition of its value.

 It is a very neat encapsulation of the deafening roar that is the cultural warfare, between right wing reactionaries and the strawman of ‘postmodernism’.
 What we have are some overly zealous students and academics, interpreting a body of theoretical work too literally, and reactionaries insisting that this signals the end of the world unless we dismiss all such theory wholesale.
-Nagel seems to gently remind everyone that simpletons using critical and other theory to insist on deconstructing all meaning are as fatuous and unhelpful as all those other simpletons who insist that such theory necessarily subverts reality or truth into an orgy of left-wing nihilism and perversity that undermines the present ‘equilibrium’ between privilege and disadvantage.
+Nagel seems to gently remind everyone that simpletons using critical and other theory to insist on deconstructing all meaning are as fatuous and unhelpful as all those other simpletons who insist that such theory necessarily subverts reality or truth in an orgy of left-wing nihilism and perversity that undermines the present ‘equilibrium’ between privilege and disadvantage.

 In the end, reductionism, or idealization, is only an intellectual tool, not an end in itself, and its products are not commandments or ideologies, just perspectives to gain different understandings and new insights.